Join the Club!

 Youth who are 8 years old on or before October 1 may join 4‐H as a 4‐H member and enroll in project(s) listed in the 4‐H Clover except for Shooting Sports and some horse projects.
 To enroll in Shooting Sports, youth must be 10 on or before October 1.
 The Colt to Maturity and Green Horse projects require that youth be 11 on or before October 1 and meet other project requirements as stated in the project manual.
 Other project specific exceptions may occur.
 Therefore, families are encouraged to read project descriptions in the 4-H Clover Project Guide.

-4‐H enrollment is completed through the member’s primary county of residence.
-Youth are encouraged to enroll with the extension office in their home county.
+4‐H enrollment is completed through the member’s primary county or tribal area of residence.
+Youth are encouraged to enroll with the extension office in their home county or reservation.

 Youth who are 19 years old on or before October 1 are ineligible to re‐enroll in 4‐H unless still in high school.